 NaKu decomposes in nature

-In a waste disposal site, the natural polymer is exposed to bacteria which feed on and facilitate the decomposition of the starch.
-Depending on foil thickness, weather conditions, temperature and the amount of bacteria, the rotting process of biopolymer can take from about eight weeks to several months.
-Our natural polymer eventually reverts to its original biomass.
+In a waste disposal site, natural polymers are exposed to bacteria which feed on and facilitate the decomposition of the starch.
+Depending on the thickness, weather conditions, temperature, and the amount of bacteria, the rotting process of biopolymers can take from about eight weeks to several months.
+Our natural polymers eventually revert to their original biomass.

 NaKu bags can be used as compost bags

-How do you dispose of your organic waste?
+How do you dispose of your componstable waste?
 Compost bags made of paper soak through quickly, leave stains, and can be uncomfortable for the consumer.
-Bags of natural polymer can hold fluid organic waste and don’t get soaked.
-Just knot it and put it onto the compost heap!
-So, if your NaKu bag starts to look unpleasant after multiple uses, you can still put it to good use as a compost bag.
+Bags of natural polymer can hold fluid componstable waste and don’t get soaked through.
+Just knot it and put it on the compost heap!
+So if your NaKu bag starts to look unpleasant after multiple uses, you can still put it to good use as a compost bag.

 NaKu bags are breathable and keep groceries fresh for a longer period of time

 Our biogenic packaging made of natural polymer is especially breathable.
-Packed baked goods, fruits and vegetables stay fresh for a longer period of time in a breathable environment and tend not to grow moldy too quickly.
-The material quality and production process of the NaKu bags have been perfected over the years, so the bags provide an ideal climate for the storage of food.
+Packed baked goods, fruit and vegetables stay fresh for a longer period of time in a breathable environment and tend not to grow moldy too quickly.
+Both the material quality and the production process of the NaKu bags have been perfected over the years, so the bags provide an ideal climate for the storage of food.
 Taste, appearance and weight of the groceries do not change during storage.
-Thereby you can maintain the quality of your groceries and prevent them from being thrown away.
+This means you can maintain the quality of your groceries and prevent them from being thrown away.

 NaKu bags act as carrier bags and are made of natural polymer

 NaKu bags are durable and tear-resistant.
-You can store them away to save space and they can be used multiple times.
-At the end of their life cycle they can be decomposed.
+You can store them to save space and they can be used multiple times.
+At the end of their life cycle they can be composted or recycled.